Design an API Rate Limiter

 0. Result: Both requests passed, but only one token was consumed.
 We allowed more traffic than the limit.

 Solution: Redis Lua Scripts (Atomicity) We use Lua scripts in Redis.
-A Lua script executes as a single Atomic Transaction; no other command can run in between its steps.
+A Lua script executes as a single Atomic Transaction (like a person entering a locked room to do work—no one else can interrupt or see what they are doing until they leave); no other command can run in between its steps.

 Rate Limiter Lua Script (Token Bucket): (This script runs inside the Redis Cluster node)